-By drilling down into a glacier and recovering this old ice, the information can be extracted to help understand past climate.
+By drilling down into a glacier and recovering old ice, information about past climate can be extracted.

 Such deep drilling projects use self-contained drills suspended from a cable at the surface.
-These drills produce cores with diameters of typically 10cm to 13cm and can retrieve only a short section (2m to 6m long) in each drilling run.
+These drills produce cores with diameters of typically 10–13 cm and can retrieve only a short section (2–6 m long) in each drilling run.
 After each drilling run, the drill is raised to the surface, the core section is removed from the drill and the whole process repeated.
 A major core, thousands of metres deep requires many months to a year or more of drilling.
 This is often conducted over several summer field seasons and so the duration of a project can be several years.

 Once the core is drilled, some analysis may be undertaken in the field.
 After this is complete, the bulk of the core is generally returned from the field in frozen storage so that it can be further studied in major laboratories.